Universal Tracking Tag Explained for / advocate Programs

 Autofill referral codes or cookies

 The UTT can be used to pick up a referral code from first-party cookies.
-The library can also use a CSS selector to pick up the cookie itself if one is present in the referred participant’s browser.
+The library can also use a CSS selector to pick up the cookie itself if one is present in the referred person’s browser.

-Using the code or cookie to prefill a signup form field can reduce the chance of the referral not being attributed or the referred friend not receiving their reward.
+Using the code or cookie to pre-fill a signup form field can reduce the chance of the referral not being attributed or the referred friend not receiving their reward.
 Autofill can be used during registration and with specific integrations.

 Autofill referral codes